River Rafting in Iceland

 When you think of Iceland you often think of glaciers.
 Visiting Iceland, you want to walk on or at least see a glacier.
 Well, river rafting gives you a whole different way to explore a glacier.

 The water that the rivers that the rafting is operated on actually originates from glaciers.
-So when you are rafting you are on a glacier waters and when jumping into the water you are bathing in glacier waters.
+So when you are rafting you are on glacier water and when jumping into the water you are bathing in glacier waters.
 Talk about a cool story to tell when you get home!

 Hvítá river (the river in the South) originates at Langjökull.
 Langjökull glacier is the second largest glacier in Iceland and is also known for its ice caves and snowmobiling tours.
 It’s quite far from the rafting base and has traveled far before reaching your rafting location.
 FUN FACT: it, for example, travels through Gullfoss canyon, creating the ever so beautiful Gullfoss waterfall along the way.
 Gullfoss waterfall is one of the three stops along the famous Golden Circle.